Published on

 Here are some practical strategies to help you overcome the plateau and start seeing results:

-• Focus on Whole Foods: Prioritize nutrient-dense, whole foods like fruits, vegetables, lean proteins, and whole grains.
+• Focus on Whole Foods: Prioritise nutrient-dense, whole foods like fruits, vegetables, lean proteins, and whole grains.

 • Increase Workout Intensity: Challenge yourself by increasing the intensity or duration of your workouts.
 Consider incorporating high-intensity interval training (HIIT).